Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Introduction

 \begin{thm} Let $\fol=\plfol$ be a Brody-hyperbolic \textsingfol{} on a compact complex surface.
 Suppose that all the singularities of $\fol$ are non-degenerate.
 Then, the hyperbolic entropy of $\fol$ is finite. \end{thm}

 Let us explain briefly the method of our proof.
 We follow the general strategy of the three authors in~\cite{DNSII} for linearizable singularities.
 They are able to ensure that two points are at small Bowen distance by solving a Beltrami equation for a map that is obtained by gluing local orthogonal projections from a leaf to another.
+More precisely, let $x,y\in\mani{M}$ and $\leafu{x},\leafu{y}$ be the leaves through these points.
+Denote by $\phi_x\colon\set{D}\to\leafu{x}$ a universal covering of~$\leafu{x}$ such that $\phi_x(0)=x$.
+If we can construct a map $\psi\colon\set{D}\to\leafu{y}$, close to~$\phi_x$ on a large hyperbolic disk, and close to holomorphic (in the sense of the $\class{1}$-norm of the Beltrami coefficient of a lifting), then~$x$ and~$y$ are at small Bowen distance.
+This criterion involves solving a Beltrami equation to make~$\psi$ holomorphic, and showing that this new holomorphic map is close to a rotation.
+Unfortunately, the Beltrami coefficient of the local orthogonal projection could explode near the singularities.
+Therefore, the authors need to correct this map and make it holomorphic when approaching the singular set.
+They do so by replacing the orthogonal projection by the flow.
+Actually, the three authors do not name it as such, since everything is explicit for linearizable singularities.

-To control the Beltrami coefficient that could explode near the singularities, they need to correct this function and make it holomorphic when approaching the singular set.
-They use a small hyperbolic step and holonomy mappings to carry information from a transversal to another.
-By a crucial refinement lemma, they construct a covering such that they can define such an orthogonal projection for two points in the same cell, up to a hyperbolic time~$R$.
-Of course, they need to estimate the cardinality of the covering all along the refinement process to show that the entropy is finite.
+To have small cells on which we can do the above process, they construct transversals on which we can control precisely the flow and the orthogonal projection in small hyperbolic time.
+Carrying a covering on a transversal to another by holonomy and using a crucial refinement lemma (see Lemma~\ref{lemref} below), they construct a covering such that they can define an orthogonal projection for two points in the same cell, up to a hyperbolic time~$R$.
+Thanks to this lemma, they are able to control the growth of the cardinality of coverings all along their refinement process.
+This is one of their main ingredients in proving the finiteness of the entropy.